 2025 - Digital painting

 This artistic rendition invites you to glimpse billions of years into our planetary past, where a primordial Earth basks in the fire of our juvenile Sun.
 Orbiting loyally beside it—and much closer than it is today—lies the newly formed moon.
 Both celestial bodies drift silently, save for their turbulent surfaces, where space debris slams into a forming crust ablaze by relentless seismic activity.
-Although this Earth looks unrecognizable now, in several hundred million years primitive life would emerge from the bellies of tidal pools, transforming this barren world into a hospitable oasis.*Turn device brightness up & click on image for a better viewing experience.
+Although this Earth looks unrecognizable now, in several hundred million years primitive life would emerge from the bellies of tidal pools, transforming this barren world into a hospitable oasis.*Note: This piece has been archived and is in the process of being redrawn.

 MARS, A LIVING WORLD